• g2 badge

 6. Collaboration with other brands

-In fact, the onsite notification (the one you saw earlier) drove 289 visitors to the page with the promoted products (that’s an 8% CVR):
+The onsite notification drove 289 visitors to the page with the promoted products (that's an 8% CVR):

 To make your product promotion with partner collaborations effective: